zhutuanfei/OREM/README.md

 # OREM
 The source code for OREM oversampling

-The details can be found in the paper "Oversampling with Reliably Expanding Minority Class Regions for Imbalanced Data Learning"
+The details can be found in the paper "Oversampling with Reliably Expanding Minority Class Regions for Imbalanced Data Learning" which has been published in TKDE